 In the past decade, many Tennessee nursing homes have been cited for having environments conducive to accidents and issues with maintaining professional standards.
 Elder neglect, exploitation, and mistreatment are common occurrences in our nursing homes and must stop.
 The facility’s failure to follow protocols and offer care puts your loved ones at risk.

-If your loved one suffers an injury or other form of physical abuse, you must take legal action by speaking with a nursing home physical abuse lawyer in West Memphis, TN from Gatti, Keltner, Bienvenu & Montesi, PLC.
+If your loved one suffers an injury or other form of physical abuse, you must take legal action by speaking with a personal injury lawyer in West Memphis, TN from Gatti, Keltner, Bienvenu & Montesi, PLC.

 Laws Protecting the Elderly